 If you are considering any sort of practical career in an Art and Design field or you intend to do any Art based degree, be it Architecture, Fine Art, Graphics, Photography or Fashion, then an Art A Level is the main means by which you produce a portfolio of work and is an entry requirement for all Art & Design based courses.
 It is a practical subject which will further develop your technical skills, it will expand your creativity and imagination.

 This is a broad-based course that provides flexibility in content and approach.
-Students can choose this option if they want to explore and create work associated with more than one area of study.
-Students explore practical and critical / contextual work through a range of 2D and / or 3D processes and media throughout the earlier stages of their Personal Creative Enquiry and Personal Investigation.
-The final resolution of their exploratory work can either be selected from 2D and / or 3D processes and media (combining disciplines from more than one area of study or from a single area.
+Students can opt to explore and create work associated with more than one area of study.
+They explore practical and critical / contextual work through a range of 2D / 3D processes and media throughout the earlier stages of their Personal Creative Enquiry and Personal Investigation.